Chefchaouen Travel Guide: Everything You Need to Know About the Blue City

 Getting to Chefchaouen is half the experience.
 The city sits about 110 kilometres from Tetouan and 60 kilometres from Chaouen, accessible by CTM bus from Fez (around 4 hours), Tangier (3 hours), or Casablanca (5 hours).
 Many visitors do a day trip from Fez, which gives you 4–5 hours in the medina — enough for the highlights but not the full experience.
 We strongly recommend staying at least one night: the medina at dawn, before the day-trippers arrive, is the most peaceful and photogenic version of itself.
 Most of the best photos of Chefchaouen were taken before 8am.

-The medina is small enough to explore without a guide, though a local guide adds enormous context about the city's history — it was founded in 1471 as a refuge for Muslims and Jews fleeing the Spanish Reconquista, and the blue paint tradition dates to this era, when the colour was associated with the heavens and the Jewish community.
+The medina is small enough to explore without a guide, though a local guide adds enormous context about the city's history — it was founded in 1471 as a refuge for Muslims and Jews fleeing the Spanish Reconquista, and the blue paint tradition dates to this era, when the color was associated with the heavens and the Jewish community.
 The central Plaza Uta el-Hammam, with its large red-walled kasbah and 15th-century mosque, is the anchor point of the medina.
 From here, the main drag of streets fans upward through the blue alleyways to the Spanish mosque above the city, which offers the best panoramic view.

 The best photography spots in Chefchaouen are well-documented but worth knowing.
 The street of Ras el-Maa — where laundry is hung between the blue walls above a small waterfall — is the most iconic single image.
 The stairways near the eastern edge of the medina at golden hour.
 The rooftop terraces of the better cafes looking back over the medina toward the mountains.
 And the Spanish mosque at dusk, looking down over the city as the blue deepens in the fading light.
 If you visit in summer (July–August), expect crowds at all the main spots from 9am onwards.